 Instead of focus on the unique content of the page, the majority of space is used to promote 40 hyperlinks to pages of unlikely interest.

-Here's what my prototype looks like.
+Here is the same page redesigned using the mega-breadcrumb pattern.
 It takes the design philosophy of the current website and turns it upside down:

 In an instant, it's easier to grasp the purpose of the page, and what actions are possible.